Marcello Allulli/Giovanni Ceccarelli

-Both experienced artists in performances involving different forms of expressions, Allulli and Ceccarelli composed original music for the Live soundtrack for silent movie “Cenere”, a film starring the great Italian actress Eleonora Duse and celebrating its 100th anniversary in 2016.
-This performance has been presented in various prestigious venues around the world, including the “European Film Festival” in Beirut, Lebanon; the “8 1/2 Festa do Cinema Italiano” in Cascais, Portugal; the “Sensorium” festival in Panjim, the “Festival of the Arts” in Delhi, the Victoria Memorial Hall in Calcutta, plus a two-week long tour across all India.
-In collaboration with film director Francesco Calandra, the duo has made a video trailer for this project.
+Both experienced artists in performances involving different forms of expressions, Allulli and Ceccarelli composed original music for the Live soundtrack to silent movie “Cenere”, a film starring great Italian actress Eleonora Duse.
+This performance has been presented in various prestigious venues around the world, including the “European Film Festival” in Beirut, Lebanon; the “8 1/2 Festa do Cinema Italiano” in Cascais and the “Dia Europeu das Línguas” in Óbidos, Portugal; the “Sensorium” festival in Panjim, the “Festival of the Arts” in Delhi, the Victoria Memorial Hall in Calcutta, plus a two-week long tour across all India.

 (The Live soundtrack to silent movie “Cenere”) reaffirmed the magic and power of music, keeping the audience mesmerized all through the two-hour show.

 Sebanti Sarkar, Indian newspaper “The Telegraph”, 2016